forum tonight, I’m arriving alive and alight. // CLOSED 2/2

 (And nobody can fucking stop me)

 Juno made a small, vaguely distressed noise.
-It was like Apollon just refused to be self-aware.
+It was like Apollon just refused to be self-cognizant.
 They knew they probably wouldn’t get through to him, but what else could they do here?
 They noticed how Apollon just said whatever would end this conversation sooner, and didn’t actually care.
 They wished they could say the same about themselves.

 Juno really didn’t know how to explain their thoughts, but it couldn’t hurt to try.
 “I. . . um, I guess because. . .”
 They trailed off, trying to think.
 “You. . . don’t really think about how what you say affects others.
 It’s inconsiderate.
 And. . . and kind of rude.”
 Maybe if they stated it like a fact, it wouldn’t be better received.
 They hoped so.